What to plant in October: 14 plants to sow and grow this month

 The seeds are widely available online and yellow rattle in itself is an attractive plant with pretty serrated leaves and cheerful yellow flowers that insects love.

 Top tip: Don’t forget to keep raking up fallen leaves that land on your lawn as they block sunlight and can harbor pests and disease.
-They don't have to go to waste, however, as you can learn how to make leaf mould and turn them into a rich soil conditioner for use on your beds and borders.
+They don't have to go to waste, however, as you can learn how to make leaf mold and turn them into a rich soil conditioner for use on your beds and borders.

 Hollyhocks make a beautiful addition to classic cottage garden ideas, introducing statuesque height and color to any planting scheme.